 In the past, a company partnering with UCCS would come up with a proposed budget and fund development under a standard sponsored research agreement.
 The agreement would specify that the university would retain ownership and the company would have the option to license the IP.
 The UCCS co-development program, however, allows for companies that have their own intellectual property built up around a product to work with the university on an aspect of their product without worrying that the university would have a claim on or control of their IP.

-A detailed article offering specific guidance on avoiding tax compliance issues in industry collaborations appears in the premiere issue of Industry-Sponsored Research Management.
-To subscribe and access the full article, or to request a free copy of the premiere issue, CLICK HERE.
+A detailed article on the co-development model appears in the April issue of Industry-Sponsored Research Management.
+For more information or to subscribe and access the full article, CLICK HERE.

 Click here to save $100 (pay only $297) for your Industry-Sponsored Research Management subscription, plus get a FREE distance learning collection – Best Practices in Forming and Managing Industry-University Partnerships (a $397 value).
 You get more than your money back on Day 1!